-Bit Name Settings Description Notes 7 Status register write enable/disa- ble 0 = Enabled (default) 1 = Disabled Nonvolatile control bit: Used with W# to enable or disable writing to the status register.
-5 Top/bottom 0 = Top (default) 1 = Bottom Nonvolatile control bit: Determines whether the protected memory area defined by the block protect bits starts from the top or bottom of the memory array.
+Bit Name Settings Description Notes 7 Status register write enable/disa- ble 0 = Enabled (Default) 1 = Disabled Nonvolatile control bit: Used with W# to enable or disable writing to the status register.
+5 Top/bottom 0 = Top (Default) 1 = Bottom Nonvolatile control bit: Determines whether the pro- tected memory area defined by the block protect bits starts from the top or bottom of the memory array.
 6, 4:2 BP[3:0] See Protected Area ta- bles Nonvolatile control bit: Defines memory to be software protected against PROGRAM or ERASE operations.
 When one or more block protect bits is set to 1, a designated memory area is protected from PROGRAM and ERASE operations.
-1 1 Write enable latch 0 = Clear (default) 1 = Set Volatile control bit: The device always powers up with this bit cleared to prevent inadvertent WRITE, PRO-GRAM, or ERASE operations.
+1 1 Write enable latch 0 = Clear (Default) 1 = Set Volatile control bit: The device always powers up with this bit cleared to prevent inadvertent WRITE, PRO-GRAM, or ERASE operations.
 To enable these operations, the WRITE ENABLE operation must be executed first to set this bit.
-0 Write in progress 0 = Ready 1 = Busy Status bit: Indicates if one of the following command cycles is in progress: WRITE STATUS REGISTER WRITE NONVOLATILE CONFIGURATION REGISTER PROGRAM ERASE 2
+0 Write in progress 0 = Ready (Default) 1 = Busy Volatile status bit: Indicates if one of the following command cycles is in progress: WRITE STATUS REGISTER WRITE NONVOLATILE CONFIGURATION REGISTER PROGRAM ERASE 2

-- Notes: 1.
-The DIE ERASE command is executed only if all bits = 0. - 2.
-Status register bit 0 is the inverse of flag status register bit 7.
+Notes: 1.
+The BULK ERASE command is executed only if all bits = 0.

+2. Status register bit 0 is the inverse of flag status register bit 7.